3 Creative Ways to Visualize Outliers in Tableau

 Z-score testing

-For the final method, I will show you how to implement Z-scores.
+For the final method to visualize outliers, I will show you how to implement Z-scores.
 Calculating out a Z-score is a great way to index the marks in your view and gives you a simple way to explain outliers to your stakeholders.
 To calculate a Z-score, take the value of the mark, subtract the average, and then divide by the standard deviation.
 The mathematical formula is:

 z = (x – μ) / σ